Glossary

 Rather than assuming all impact occurs on the event date, these patterns reflect real-world lead and lag behavior.
 For example, accommodation demand for a concert may peak 1–2 days prior to the event and persist after, reflecting typical visitor behavior.
 Each pattern provides an array of weighted values across a window of time, allowing temporal alignment of event-driven demand signals.

-Predicted Impact Patterns are industry-specific and are intended to replace static or date-anchored features in demand forecasting models.
+Predicted Impact Patterns are industry-specific and are designed to improve upon static or date-anchored features in demand forecasting models.
 They are designed to improve forecast accuracy by encoding time-aware event impact into supervised learning pipelines.

 Real-World Context refers to structured representations of real-world activity that can materially influence demand.